 Travel insurance is a worthwhile investment as it can prove to be beneficial in case you missed a flight or lost your luggage.
 If you travel frequently, then consider purchasing an annual trip policy.
 You can get a family insurance package deal if you have kids traveling with you.

 - Take Advantage of Free Visit

-Visit tourist sites or museums on free days or when the tickets are being offered at discounted rates.
+Visit tourist sites or museums on free days or get a discount for buying tickets on certain dates.
 Make sure to check the website to find out whether they offer free visiting hours.

 - Use Credit Card Reward Points

 Read the details of your credit card program and benefits thoroughly.
 You might be able to redeem the points on frequent flyer program or for accommodation costs.

 - Avoid the Tourist Food Traps and Eat Like a Local

 You will find authentic food for cheaper rates if you move a block or street away from the prime tourist spots.
 Street food is cheap and you can actually check what and how the food is being made right in front of you.
 Ask the locals what is popular and check where they prefer to eat.